DanSam5K/Blog-project/README.md

 * Heroku

 ## Installations
-- Make sure you have ruby installed if not? click [here](https://www.rubyguides.com/ruby-tutorial/)
+- Make sure you have ruby installed if not?
+Click [here](https://www.rubyguides.com/ruby-tutorial/)
-- You click [here](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-on-rails/lessons/your-first-rails-application-ruby-on-rails) to Install rails in your local machine Visit [Getting Started with Rails](https://guides.rubyonrails.org/getting_started.html) for better understanding on how the project works
+- You click [here](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-on-rails/lessons/your-first-rails-application-ruby-on-rails) to Install rails in your local machine Visit [Getting Started with Rails](https://guides.rubyonrails.org/getting_started.html) for a better understanding of how the project works

 ## Getting Started
-- Local copy of project can obtain by cloning into any folder from local machine with these few steps:
+- Local copy of the project can obtain by cloning into any folder from a local machine with these few steps:
 **Step 1**
 ```
 ~$ git clone https://github.com/DanSam5K/Blog-App.git